Car hire search is loading. Please wait…

-Hiring a Car in Bulgaria: A Comprehensive Guide
+Hiring a Car in Bulgaria: A Complete Visitor Guide

 Requirements for renting a car

-All visitors must have a valid driver’s license from their home country.
-Many rental companies accept overseas licenses as long as they are current and readable.
-If your license is not in English or uses a non-Roman alphabet, bring an International Driving Permit (IDP) alongside your original license.
-Some providers may also require that you have held your license for at least one year.
+You will need a valid driving licence from your home country.
+Many rental companies accept overseas licences if they are current, readable and show the driver’s details clearly.
+If your licence is not in English or uses a non-Roman alphabet, bring an International Driving Permit (IDP) together with your original licence.
+Some providers may also require you to have held your licence for at least one year.

 Age requirement